inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/Report.md

 #### Normalization Layers

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The results of implementing quantile regression are astounding.
+It manages to reduce significantly both training time and episodes for all three implementations: baseline, batch norm and layer norm.
+Some pretty interesting differences among the three break apart:</p>

+<p align=justify>1.&nbsp;&nbsp;&nbsp;While batch norm and layer norm were both tied at a robust 125 episodes to solve the task, batch norm improves to a very respectable 115 episodes.
+However, <b>layer normalization achieves the incredible state-of-the-art result of 105 episodes to solve a task that requires running a minimum of 100 episodes</b>.
+Additionally, it is incredibly <b>stable and robuts</b>, achieving a score of 39 by episode 37, and consistenly ranking in the mid-39s / high-38s for the rest of the game, except for some outliers that all fall above 35 (a still very good score).</p>

+<p align=justify>2.&nbsp;&nbsp;&nbsp;While batch normalization requires less episodes than the baseline implementation of QR-D3PG without normalization layers (124 vs 115), it takes longer time to compute.
+This is due to the overhead computational costs associated with the normalization layers.
+While layer normalization managed to keep the advantage due to its dramatic reduction of the number of episodes, batch normalization could not overcome the speed lag with the baseline.</p>

+<p align=justify>3.&nbsp;&nbsp;&nbsp;Quantile Regression Distributional Deep Deterministic Policy Gradients with independent Gaussian noise and randomly sample experience replay buffer proves to be a stable, rock-solid and robust algorithm for continuous control tasks undismissively separating itself from the pack.</p>

 <p align=center><img src=https://github.com/inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/blob/master/imgs/D3PG/reward_step.png height=330 width=650></p>

 <p align=center><sub>Episode reward per number of episodes.
 Baseline (blue), Batch (orange), Layer (red)</sub></p>